cmulliss/100-days-of-code2/router4-and-forms/README.md

 1. will take an array of records
 2. take one property out of each record
 3. and create an object out of that

+### wire up action creator to component

+* wire up FETCH_POSTS action creator to the posts-index component
+* so import our action creator and the connect helper
 *